Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-port/README.md

                         alerting are unaffected: every item still emits performance data and still drives the overall check state, so this is safe to leave on.
 Worth setting on an array with many ports.
-Default: False --cache-expire CACHE_EXPIRE
+  --cache-expire CACHE_EXPIRE
                         The amount of time after which the credential/data cache expires, in minutes.
 Default: 15